Slogulai/CS410P_RUST/README.md

 This Repo will include all the work and assignments done by Christopher Sloggett

-This Repo has the main directory that will be used to access assignments from the class CS410 Rust Web Development.
+This Repo contains the code that will be used to access assignments from the class CS410 Rust Web Development.
 All code subject to grading will be under the main branch.
-The two other branchs are for testing either barts code or implementations of my own code.
-All work that I intend to submit from testing branch will be merged with main.
+The three other branchs are for testing either barts code or implementations of my own code.
+All work that I intend to submit will be merged with main.

 List of Branches:
 1.) main - All code that is subject to grading will be here